 Teixeira, J.; Rogeiro, J.; Oliveira, A.; Fortunato, A. B.; Azevedo, A.; Rodrigues, M.; Gomes, J.; David, M. (2017).
 OpencoastS.pt – serviço de previsão em tempo real a pedido para a circulação e agitação maritima na costa portuguesa, Atas das 9ªs Jornadas Portuguesas de Engenharia Costeira e Portuária, 19 pp.

 OPENcoastS e-Tutorial: from processes knowledge to on-demand circulation forecasts - 13th of December

-LNEC and its EOSC-Hub partners are organizing a detailed course on OPENCOastS on the 13th of December, free of charge with the mandatory registration.
-This course covers all the relevant topics to help everyone using the service.
+LNEC and its EOSC-Hub partners organized a detailed course on OPENCOastS on the 13th of December.
+This course covered all the relevant topics to help everyone using the service.

-The course will be conducted on site in Portugal at LNEC's room 2 of the Conference Center, in Spain at University of Cantabria (Civil Engineering School, classroom 25) and in France at the University of La Rochelle.
-It will also be available through weconferencing (colibri) and webstreaming (link to be provided later).
+The course was conducted on site in Portugal at LNEC's room 2 of the Conference Center, in Spain at University of Cantabria (Civil Engineering School, classroom 25) and in France at the University of La Rochelle.
+It was also available through weconferencing (colibri) and webstreaming

 Program (all hours are CET, minus one hour for PT):

 9:45-10:00 Welcome and reception of onsite and videoconference participants

 Welcome and quick explanation on the course (LNEC)